AdobeDocs/experience-manager-65.en/help/communities/client-customize.md

 ## Skinning CSS {#skinning-css}

-Customizing components to match the overall theme of the website can be achieved by 'skinning' - changing colors, fonts, images, buttons, links, spacing and even positioning to a certain extent.
+Customizing components to match the overall theme of the website can be achieved by 'skinning' - changing colors, fonts, images, buttons, links, spacing, and even positioning to a certain extent.

 Skinning can be achieved by selectively overriding the framework styles or by writing entirely new style sheets.
-The SCF components define namespaced, modular and semantic CSS classes that affect the various elements that make up a component.
+The SCF components define namespaced, modular, and semantic CSS classes that affect the various elements that make up a component.

 To skin a component:

-1. Identify the elements that you want to change (example - composer area, toolbar buttons, message font, etc).
+1. Identify the elements that you want to change (example - composer area, toolbar buttons, message font, and so on).
 1. Identify the CSS class/rules that affect these elements.
-1. Create a stylesheet file (.css).
+1. Create a style sheet file (.css).
-1. Include the stylesheet in a client library folder ([clientlibs](#clientlibs-for-scf)) for your site and make sure it is included from your templates and pages with [ui:includeClientLib](../../help/sites-developing/clientlibs.md).
+1. Include the style sheet in a client library folder ([clientlibs](#clientlibs-for-scf)) for your site and make sure it is included from your templates and pages with [ui:includeClientLib](../../help/sites-developing/clientlibs.md).

 1. Redefine the CSS classes and rules that you have identified (#2) in your style sheet and add styles.